corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 This mod is specifically engineered to be compatible with my other mod that affects military service: [Deassimiliate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372).

-Built for Stellaris version 3.4 "Cepheus."
+Built for Stellaris version 3.6 "Orion."
 This mod is not compatible with achievements.

-## Localisation

-This mod is somewhat localized for every language supported by Stellaris - mainly because it reuses the built-in localisation.

-However, the new edicts to declare Battle Thralls as Honored Protectors or Bio-Trophies as Organic Advisors are not localised - that is because it is my original writing.
-The English text is used as a placeholder for other languages.
-If you want to translate it into your language, please leave a comment or message me.
+### When to Install

+This mod can be safely added to your savegame after the game has started, but not removed.
+Because this mod alters the game rules, removing it could result in problems as the game detects a now-invalid citizenship/military service combination - or it might just force your Battle Thralls out of military full service.
+If you'd like to find out, make a backup of your savegame before experimenting.

+### Recommended Companion Mods

+If you like species traits that add leader traits, check out my mod [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295).
+It is fully compatible with this mod.
+The most notable interaction occurs when your Battle Thrall species is chosen for becoming a random admiral after destroying an enemy fleet - with this mod your promoted captains will properly gain their species traits.

 ## Known Issues